OrchidE

 Code Completion Settings

-OrchidE supports version-dependent code completion and text parsing.
-The Ansible version that is to be used can be changed in the settings.
+OrchidE supports code completion and text parsing for different Ansible versions.
+The Ansible version to be used depends on the installed OrchidE builder package.

 To improve the overview during code completion, individual Ansible Module categories can be hidden.
 For this purpose, select only the modules to use in the settings.